aeternity/aeternity/docs/operation.md

 * The configured initial network peers to join are "aenode://pp$2eDAWTgveKp1C4dWhy9Hg59NCrg8TPUCKSXeEgvnPdro4ra177@31.13.249.1:3015", "aenode://pp$CjHH611sKocFxvrXrWjGJq5nNmbAxUYGhcyNbmvg6CwGEii2p@31.13.248.97:3015" and "aenode://pp$2Y6u5bx6pfVAx9B4faBMG1BV7WGGwzf3hvnXkV5MDZGuDGipfy@31.13.249.118:3015";
-* The HTTP external API of the node can be contacted at 127.0.0.1 port 3003;
+* The external HTTP endpoint of the user API of the node can be contacted at 127.0.0.1 port 3003;
-* The HTTP internal API of the node can be contacted at 127.0.0.1 port 3103.
+* The internal HTTP endpoint of the user API of the node can be contacted at 127.0.0.1 port 3103.

 If any of the assumptions does not hold, you need to amend the instructions accordingly.